 2021 Diversity in Agriculture Leadership Program Committed Partners:

-AgForce; AACo; AgriFutures Australia; BASF; Bayer; CANEGROWERS; Coles; Cooperative Research Centre for Developing Northern Australia; Cotton Australia; CPC; Federal Department of Agriculture, Water & the Environment; FMC; Grains Research & Development Corporation; nbn; NSW Farmers; Nufarm; Nutrien Ag Solutions; Prime Super; Rabobank; Rimfire Resources; Rural Bank; Syngenta; WFI & Wine Australia.
+AgForce; AACo; AgriFutures Australia; BASF; Bayer; CANEGROWERS; Coles; Cooperative Research Centre for Developing Northern Australia; Cotton Australia; CPC; Federal Department of Agriculture, Water & the Environment; FMC; Grains Research & Development Corporation; John Deere; nbn; NSW Farmers; Nufarm; Nutrien Ag Solutions; Prime Super; Rabobank; Rimfire Resources; Rural Bank; Syngenta; WFI & Wine Australia.

 The 2021 Diversity in Agriculture Leadership Program cohort will come to Canberra in June for an introductory retreat, where they will meet each other, their mentors and hear from inspiring speakers.
 The group will complete their mentoring and graduate at the NFF’s National Conference in September.

 in previous years, the Program attracted a high volume of very high calibre

 applicants and I am left in no doubt that the future of our sector’s leadership